PaponAhasan/Data-Structures-and-Algorithms/Sorting & Searching/Sorting/Selection Sort.md

 ```
 Selection sort is a sorting algorithm that selects the smallest element from an unsorted list in each iteration and places that
 element at the beginning of the unsorted list.

+The algorithm  two subarrays - 1.
+The subarray which is already sorted 2.
+Remaining subarray which is unsorted
+In every iteration of selection sort, select the minimum element (considering ascending order) from the unsorted subarray is picked and
+moved to the sorted subarray.
 ```
 [Selection Sort Implementation](https://youtu.be/xWBP4lzkoyM)
 ### Selection sort processes